 The outsole pattern on the Crandall II Tall is a bit of a letdown.
 There are no protruding lugs to accentuate grip on icy or snowy surfaces.
 Based on our assessment of the warmth and weather protection features, the criss-cross wave pattern on the sole makes sense for use on wet pavement but not so much for uneven snowy surfaces.
 We found ourselves slipping around quite a bit on off-roading trail hikes.

+Unfortunately, the Crandall II Tall didn't excel in any one category, though the weather protection and comfort are notable exceptions that pleased us on wetter winter days.
+This boot is a great option if you want to spend a little less on an everyday option that keeps your feet dry and feels light as a feather.
 The Crandall II Tall falls on the lower end of the pricing spectrum for our winter boot lineup.
 We felt a bit indifferent about the boot in the performance comparison process as you could spend a little more money and get a warmer, more versatile boot.
 Still, while it's not the best winter footwear for the colder climates, it's a solid option for fall, spring, and warmer winter days.
 For this reason, we feel it has good value as an all-day comfort boot.

 — Liz Chamberlain